jeremyButtler/freezeTB/ampDepthSource/README.md

 sudo make install;
 ```

+Put the graphAmpDepth.r script were you want to run it.

 The binary for ampDepth is compliled on void linux with
    musl.
 So, it should be smaller in size then other linux
    distributions.
-It is compiled statically, so linux
+It is compiled statically, so it should
-   distrubution should not be a concern.
+   work on all linux distrubutions.

 # Running:

-You will need a paf file with the reference gene
+You will need a tsv file with the reference gene
-  coordinates to run this code.
-This can be gotten by
+  coordinates for each gene to run this code.
+I have
-  mapping the genes (can download from genbank) to the
-  reference genome
-  with `minimap2 ref.fasta genes.fasta > out.paf`.
-You
-  will then need to map your reads to the same reference
+  included the gene coordinates for NC000962.3.fa in
+  "genes-tbl.tsv".
+If you want to use a different
-  and make a sam file
+  reference, then make a file in the same format as
-  `minimap2 -a -x map-ont ref.fasta reads.fastq > out.sam`

-The first column in the output tsv file is a flag which
-  separates out runs in graphAmpDepth.r.
-You can change
-  this with the `-flag "newFlag"` argument.
+  "genes-tbl.tsv" (see help message for format).

 Print the help message for ampDepth with `ampDepth -h`.